microsoft/powerapps-tools/Apps/CrisisCommunication/readme.md

 - Import flows to send notifications to users
 - Create a centrally managed Teams team to aggregate data and to effectively respond to issues

-Please read the full documentation [https://aka.ms/crisis-communication-app-docs](https://aka.ms/crisis-communication-app-docs).
+Please read the full documentation for installation instructions and more details [https://aka.ms/crisis-communication-app-docs](https://aka.ms/crisis-communication-app-docs).

 ## Download pack
 Directly [download all assets](https://github.com/microsoft/powerapps-tools/raw/master/Apps/CrisisCommunication/CrisisCommunicationPackage.zip).